Sony RX10 III versus Sony RX10 II

 Both the RX10 III and the RX10 II have been discontinued, but can regularly be found used on ebay.
 The RX10 II was replaced by the Sony RX10 III, while the RX10 III was followed by the Sony RX10 IV.

 So what conclusions can be drawn?
-Is there a clear favorite between the Sony RX10 III and the Sony RX10 III?
-The listing below highlights the relative strengths of the two models.
+Which of the two cameras – the Sony RX10 III or the Sony RX10 II – has the upper hand?
+Below is a summary of the relative strengths of each of the two contestants.

 - Better light gathering: Has a lens with a wider maximum aperture (f/2.4 vs f/2.8).